 Lev Navrozov emigrated from the Soviet Union with his family in 1972.
-He so cherished the freedom of press he found here that he dedicated his remaining years to alerting otherwise-oblivious Americans to the global context of news.
+He so cherished the Freedom of Press he found here that he dedicated his remaining years to alerting otherwise-oblivious Americans to the global context of news.
+He is no longer able to write and his lovely and gracious wife Muza passed away last year.
 The following column was published Oct.
 17, 2012.

 Special to WorldTribune.com

 I am going to say something I know may not be popular with the readers.
 I spent half of my life in Stalin’s Russia.
 I was born there, got married there, and I never knew what the television set looks like.
 My mother would say, “Why do you need to watch television — we have plenty of books you can read!”